Exponential single server queues in an interactive random environment: Bounding performance of non-separable systems

-Denote by $v^\star_n(m,k)$ the number of departures from the $\star$-system up to the time of the $n$-the jump of the process given the initial state is $(m,k)\in E$.
-So $v^\star_n(m,k)/n$ is the finite time throughput up to the time of the $n$-the jump of the process started in $(m,k)\in E$.
-It holds for all initial states $(m,k)\in E$ \cite[Lemma 2]{vanderwal:89}
+Following \cite{vanderwal:89} we define Markov reward processes to determine throughputs. $w^\star_n(m,k)$ counts the number of departures from the $\star$-system up to the time of the $n$-th jump of the process if the initial state is $(m,k)\in E$.
+So $w^\star_n(m,k)/n$ is the finite time throughput up to the time of the $n$-th jump of the process started in $(m,k)\in E$.
+It holds \cite[Lemma 2]{vanderwal:89}:

 Our starting point is the observation that for all $(n,k)\in E$ the ageing regimes are ordered: